 Suffering the pain of divorce is never easy.
-No matter how long the marriage lasted, finding love after you sever ties can be tremendously challenging.
+No matter how long the marriage lasted, finding love after divorce can be tremendously challenging.
 Breakups of all kinds are emotional upheavals, but finding love after a divorce can seem hardest sometimes.
-From being claimed, taken and not any more available or ready to mingle, you are back to square one, so to say.
+From being married and not any more available or ready to mingle, you are back to square one, so to say.

 Related reading: With pleasure comes responsibility – pointers for sex after divorce

 Let’s face these 10 real fears about love after divorce